Configuring web.xml According to Target Deployment Platform

 facelets.development=false

-We decided to use id attribute of xml elements of which values need to be changed according to target platform.
-We put an id attribute with value “facelets.development” into param-value element, and define a property with same name in a properties file for target platform.
-All we need to write a post processor which will parse web.xml file, replace contents of those xml elements with id attributes with corresponding property values, and produce a new web.xml before deployment.
+We decided to use the id attribute of XML elements of which values need to be changed according to the target platform.
+We put an id attribute with the value “facelets.development” into the param-value element and define a property with the same name in a properties file for the target platform.
+All we need to do is write a postprocessor which will parse the web.xml file, replace the contents of those XML elements with id attributes with corresponding property values, and produce a new web.xml before deployment.

 Let’s look at another case in which our approach works elegantly.
-If you don’t have an internet connection in one of your target environments, and one of your libraries tries to process your web xml with Apache Digester, it will fail with complaining that it cannot find or reach at web-app_2_4.xsd file over Internet.
+If you don’t have an internet connection in one of your target environments and one of your libraries tries to process your web XML with Apache Digester, it will fail with a complaint that it cannot find or reach the web-app_2_4.xsd file over the internet.

 xsi:schemaLocation="http://java.sun.com/xml/ns/j2ee http://java.sun.com/xml/ns/j2ee/web-app_2_4.xsd" >